plotly/plotly.github.io/_posts/fundamentals/2015-05-11-how-to-sign-up-to-plotly.md

       <a class="link--impt" href="https://plot.ly/">
        plot.ly
       </a>
-      and click the "LOG IN" button on the top right corner of the webpage.
+      and click the "LOG IN" button in the top right corner of the webpage.
     </td>
     <td>
        <img alt="How to sign up to plotly 00" src="/static/images/how-to-sign-up-to-plotly/plotly_page.png" title=""/>